 Hi, I’m Anna, one of the Marketing Officers for this year’s prize and one of the faces behind social media.
 As the daughter of two librarians books have been a constant in my life since day one, this MA was almost inevitable after a quick detour doing a History and German BA.
 As a kid, bring your child to work day consisted of me sitting within the children’s book stacks of the penguin archives.
 Complete bliss!
 My life has been shaped by libraries, whether that be my (now closed) village library, school and uni libraries in Bristol and Sheffield, or those of my year abroad in Heidelberg or Nürnberg.
 I’m very much looking forward to interacting more with you all as time goes on!

-Hi, I’m Karina, one of the Marketing Officers and faces behind social media this year.
-I’m from California & Hawai’i and studied Pre and Early Modern Literature at UC, Santa Cruz before moving to London to study publishing at UCL.
+Hi, I’m Karina, one of the Marketing Officers and faces behind Pub Prize social media this year.
+I’m from California & Hawaii and studied Pre and Early Modern Literature at the University of California, Santa Cruz before moving to London to study publishing at UCL.

-My favourite book space is a small indie book shop in my hometown called The Book Loft.
-It has fuelled by love for reading from an early age, my brother and I are such frequent visitors that the owners now know our book preferences, provide great recommendations and push us to read outside our comfort zone.
+My favourite book space is a small indie book shop in my hometown called The Book Loft, which has fuelled my love for reading from an early age.
+My brother and I are such frequent visitors that the owners now know our book preferences, provide great recommendations and push us to read books outside of our comfort zone.

 Though this year’s theme is libraries, we encourage writers to think outside the box and consider all types of book spaces like shops, personal libraries, etc.